hidalgoabraham/hidalgo-trading-tool/README.md

 Ranking's window.

 ## How to install:
-This app is intended to run on Windows OS.
 You can download this repository an run the Principal_HTT.py file.
-In order to allow sync up the system clock to the Binance's Server, you'll need to run this script as Administrator.
-Also, you'll need to previously install the following packages (e.g. via pip):
+You'll need to previously install the following packages (e.g. via pip):

 ```
 pip install pywin32